nagimov/agendav-docker/README.md

 # agendav-docker

 Docker image for [AgenDAV - CalDAV web client](https://github.com/agendav/agendav).
 AgenDAV requires a CalDAV server running alongside (Baïkal, DAViCal, etc.).
-The address of CalDAV server must be specified in `AGENDAV_CALDAV_SERVER` env, e.g. `AGENDAV_CALDAV_SERVER=https://baikal.server.com/cal.php`
+The address of CalDAV server must be specified in `AGENDAV_CALDAV_SERVER` env, e.g. `AGENDAV_CALDAV_SERVER=https://baikal.server.com/cal.php` or `AGENDAV_CALDAV_SERVER=https://radicale.server.svc.com:5232/%u`

 **Note regarding use of Baïkal back-end**: `WebDAV authentication type` must be set to `Basic` during Baïkal initialization.

 Since this image only carries a front-end for CalDAV, there's no provision for persistency.
 Running agendav statelessly has no drawbacks since agendav itself is not customizable.

-Standard `debian` base image is used.
+Standard `php:apache` base image is used.
 The build is not optimized for size or compilation time.

 ## Supported tags